MIDI

 1

-• Where bit number 0-7 (green) represents beats (or ticks) per frame.
+• Where bit number 0-7 (blue) represents beats (or ticks) per frame.

 The negative values are stored in two complements form.